n0x1m/hugoext/README.md

 # hugoext

-Utility to parse the hugo config file and create the same file structure for content through an arbitrary output pipe extension.
+Utility to parse the hugo config file and recreate the same file structure for content files through an arbitrary output pipe extension for processing.

 Hugo parses primarily markdown files and go templates.
-The initial motivation for this utility was to enable the same tools to publish a gemlog version of the same blog to make it accessible as gemtext via the Gemini protocol alongside the web html version.
+The initial motivation for this utility was to enable the same tools to publish a Gemlog version of a hugo blog to make it accessible as Gemtext via the Gemini protocol.

-**NOTE**: this is minimal and only has one use case for now, many edge cases may not be covered.
+**NOTE**: this is rather minimal and only has one use case for now, many edge cases may not be covered.

 Features
 - reads hugo `.toml` file for section output formats
 - supports an arbitrary document processor, any program that supports UNIX pipes
 - ugly urls
 - section listings
+- supports drafts
-- with drafts
+- composable with other tools

 To illustrate what this program does, run the following in the hugo directory.